NAMADAJR/Phase-1-week-2-codechallange/readme.md

 }
 ```

-This function clears all items from the list
+This function clears all items from the list.
 ```js
 function clearList() {
   shoppingItems = [];